 When it comes to exit-intent pop-ups, keep one thing in mind: they can’t hurt!
 While there are countless upsides to using exit-intent pop-ups, there are practically no disadvantages.

-It’s not always necessary that increase in traffic would mean increase in conversions.
-There are scenarios where your traffic could increase but the conversion rates remain same.
+It’s not always necessary that the increase in traffic would mean an increase in conversions.
+There are scenarios where your traffic could increase but the conversion rates remain the same.
 In other cases, it could see a drop too.